ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 are stored in tables that are loaded by the correlator.
 Construction of the arrival time tables is technically up to user's preferences, though we usually use AraSim ray tracer.
-Because the AraSim ray tracer is used, the index of refraction model is tied to the AraSim `RAY_TRACE_ICE_MODEL_PARAMS` variable.
-This is currently a simple integer.
 A script to calculate the timing tables via AraSim is provided (`makeRTArrivalTimeTables.cpp`).
 See below for more details on the ice model and using the table generation script.